tjunruh/Stratego/README.md

 # Linux

-You will need to install the ncurses library if you do not alread have it.
+You will need to install the ncurses library if you do not already have it.
 Run the command below to install it.

 ```shell
 sudo apt-get install libncurses5-dev libncursesw5-dev